 What Is Personal Growth

 To put it simply, personal growth is the desire to improve oneself daily.
-Personal growth is a timeless quest that involves a continuous effort to raise one’s own performance through both formal and informal methods.
-These methods include a variety of instruments, methods, processes, and procedures including self-examination, evaluation, and the creation of a life-vision plan with objectives for both personal and professional development.
+Personal development is a timeless quest that involves a continuous effort to raise one’s own performance through both formal and informal methods.

 Related Article(s) – The Importance Of Personal Growth